Career Education

 Home » Programs and Services » Career Education

-Dual Credit programs give B.C. students the opportunity to earn high school and post-secondary credits at the same time.
+Transitions include dual credit courses and complete programs that give B.C. students the opportunity to earn secondary and post-secondary credits at the same time.
 Offered in partnership between school districts and colleges, universities, or industry training authorities, these programs help students get a head start on their career or post-secondary pathway—while still in high school.

-While taking a Dual Credit program is a big commitment, it is also a fantastic opportunity.
+While taking a Transitions / Dual Credit course or program is a big commitment, it is also a fantastic opportunity.

-• Students enrolled in some Dual Credit programs are able to earn entry-level certification and be employment-ready when they graduate from grade 12.
+• Students enrolled in some Transitions programs are able to earn entry-level certification and be employment-ready when they graduate from grade 12.

-• Tuition is paid for dual credit programs; books may also be paid for.
+• Tuition is paid for transitions courses and programs; books may also be paid for.

-• Dual credit programs are supported by secondary school staff, potentially making the transition to Post-Secondary easier for students.
+• Transitions programs are supported by secondary school staff, potentially making the transition to post-secondary easier for students.

 • Students have the opportunity to take courses not available at their secondary schools.